SimpleHacks/QDEC/README.md

 (`Start` and `Mid`), spurious events are avoided without complex code.

 #### No Debouncing?
+Simple Hack!
 Because two (or four) state transitions in the same direction must occur prior to an event being reported, bouncing of a single pin will simply cause transitions between intermediate states, and will not cause an event.
-Simple hack.
+For example, if state is bouncing between `0b10` and `0b11`, at most one event will be generated, and only where the initial state was either `CW C`, or where the initial state was `CCW A` (but only in half-step mode).

 #### Half-step
 <img src="./docs/half_step.svg" width="100%" />